 The average homeowner will live in a place for 13 years before selling and moving on — a long time to fill the closets, stuff the pantry, put holes in the walls and let the weeds take hold.
 So when you decide to move, give yourself plenty of time to prepare.
 This one-year-countdown plan to open house day is based on interviews with experts.

 You’ll live in the home until after it’s sold, you’ll be moving to a smaller place, and you have a reasonable budget for getting your home ready.

-You’ll receive top dollar for your home, you and your family will maintain your sanity, and your sale and subsequent move will be as easy and cost-effective as possible.
+To get you top dollar for your home, to help you and your family maintain your sanity, and make your sale and subsequent move as easy and cost-effective as possible.

 Create a storage plan.
 Even if you are merciless with decluttering, chances are you’ll have lots of possessions you’ll need to store during the sales process.
 Having a dozen neatly stacked bins in your garage won’t hamper the sale, but if the overflow includes furniture, bicycles and/or extra TVs, look into a storage rental or pod.
 But not for the long term.
 “If your daughter’s husband is coming with a truck in two months to pick up that riding mower and humongous cabinet, store them,” says Mary Kay Buysse, executive director of the National Association of Specialty & Senior Move Managers.
 “But don’t move stuff to storage indefinitely — it’s better to get rid of it!”